Music by Steve Reich

 This documentary video opera recalls three well known events from the 20th century; the Hindenburg explosion, the Bikini Atoll nuclear tests, and Dolly the cloned sheep.
 Each of these reflects on the growth and implications of technology during the 20th century.
 The debate about the physical, ethical, and religious nature of our expanding technological environment continues to grow.

-Three Tales is a video-opera in three acts (titled Hindenburg, Bikini and Dolly) with music by American composer Steve Reich and visuals by Beryl Korot, his wife.
-It is scored for two sopranos, three tenors, string quartet, percussion, keyboards, and pre-recorded audio.
-Its premiere was at the Vienna Festival on May 12, 2002; the BBC had commissioned a version for television broadcast four months later.
-The 12-minute tale Hindenburg had been written (and recorded) in 1998, while the remaining tales were completed (and recorded) in the year of the premiere.
+Three Tales is scored for two sopranos, three tenors, string quartet, percussion, keyboards, and pre-recorded audio.
+Its premiere was at the Vienna Festival on May 12, 2002; The 12-minute tale Hindenburg was written and recorded in 1998, while the remaining tales were completed and recorded in the year of the premiere.

 The musical narrative of Three Tales follows "speech melodies" of pre-recorded interviews, and in many ways resembles Reich's works The Cave (1990–1993), City Life (1995) and Different Trains (1988).